I want to publicly address a question I get asked a lot: Do I still eat G-BOMBS? (Greens, Beans, Onions, Mushrooms, Berries, and Seeds)

 However, I no longer adhere to the obsessive mindset of precision nutrition; nor do I believe in, or strive to reach an arbitrary ideal weight in order to achieve so-called optimal health ideals.

-The fear-mongering rhetoric of succumbing to disease, depending upon whether one eats perfectly or not, is suffocating for many people—and the resulting anxiety does not promote optimal health or longevity.
+The fear-mongering rhetoric of succumbing to disease, depending upon whether one eats perfectly or not, suffocated me—and the resulting anxiety did not promote optimal health or longevity.

-For me, this preoccupation with perfection eventually led to developing a full-blown eating disorder.
+For me, the preoccupation with “precision nutrition” eventually led to developing a full-blown eating disorder.

-There’s a big difference between listening to the body’s innate cues for food and fullness—versus obsessively following a strict diet with absolutely no deviation, flexibility, or nuance.
+There’s a big difference between listening to the body’s innate cues for fuel—versus obsessively following a strict diet with absolutely no deviation, flexibility, or nuance.

 When I walked away from the stress of 100% compliance, 100% of the time, I settled into a peaceful and natural attunement with my body.
 (I was put on my first diet at age six, so this has been a refreshing healing journey for me.
 Actually, I felt this same freedom in 2008 when I first followed “Eat to Live,” but over time it turned into an obsessive fixation on weight loss and scales, going on and off weight loss challenges and resets, the fear of succumbing to disease if I didn’t eat perfectly, and the demoralizing doom of failure if ideals were not achieved—as most diets eventually become.)

-The mental energy (and anguish) spent on precision nutrition, and reaching an ideal weight, consumed my attention and focus.
+The mental energy and anguish spent on precision nutrition; combined with attempting to reach an ideal weight (spoiler alert: I never reached it, no matter how hard I tried), consumed my attention and focus.
 It left little energy for other tasks, cognitive performance, and the spontaneous enjoyment of life.
 I was, however, in complete denial of how much it was adversely affecting my life.

-On November 19, 2023, I had a profound spiritual experience in my kitchen that released me from the unhealthy relationship with food and my body.
-Through the Holy Spirit’s still small voice, he guided me to a healthier, balanced, and more peace-filled approached to being in tune with my body.
-The harmony has brought much freedom and joy to my life again.
+On the morning of November 19, 2023, I had a profound spiritual experience in my kitchen that released me from the unhealthy relationship with food and my body.

 When I started the Transformation Art Exhibit in 2008, I never intended for the art experiment to replace the medium of painting.